Banknotes of the Bangladeshi taka: Tenth series

-Eleventh Series
+Eleventh series

-Following the fall of Awami League in the July Revolution in 2024, the Bangladesh Bank announced plans to redesign Taka banknotes by 2025.
-The central bank's Currency and Design Advisory Committee, made up of nine members was selected to submit theme proposals to the Ministry of Finance.
-Sheikh Mujib's portrait was removed and graffiti of the July Revolution was added in this series.
+Following the fall of the Awami League in the July Uprising in 2024, the Bangladesh Bank announced plans to redesign Taka banknotes by 2025.
+The central bank's Currency and Design Advisory Committee, made up of nine members, was selected to submit theme proposals to the Ministry of Finance.
+The portrait of Sheikh Mujibur Rahman was removed, and graffiti of the July Uprising was added in this series.